 Establishments that sell alcohol have to adhere to certain legal requirements in California.
-There are regulations regarding when alcohol may be sold, how it may be sold, and even the individuals who can be allowed to remain in a business.
+There are regulations regarding when alcohol may be sold, how it may be sold, and even the individuals who can be allowed to remain in a store that sells alcohol.

 Business owners can face criminal charges if they allow certain forms of loitering.
 This act is prosecuted under California Business and Professions Code Section 25657(b): Allowing Loitering to Solicit Alcohol from Patrons.